Before submitting an application for a residence permit on behalf of a highly skilled migrant, your organisation must be a recognised sponsor.

 Recognition as a Sponsor

-To be recognised as a sponsor, your organisation must follow a procedure with the Immigration and Naturalisation Service, IND.
+To be recognised as a sponsor, your organisation must be a reliable partner for the Immigration and Naturalisation Service, IND.
+To apply, you need to follow an IND procedure.
 After your organisation has been recognised as a sponsor, it will be listed in a public register, enabling highly skilled migrants to check if you are a recognised sponsor.
 Additionally, recognition has the following advantages:

 - IND aims to decide within 2 weeks on applications from recognised sponsors.